 What were the findings and conclusions?

-- Fifty different medicines, assessed in 68 different indications were identified.
+- The study identified 50 different medicines, assessed in 68 different indications

 Table 1.
 Downgrading of ACB and CAV rating by main real-life study objective and comparability of results to the RCT data